SysKitTeam/docs-spdockit/how-to/reports/activate-spcaf-extension.md

 ### **Activation**

-Please note that if you already have the licensed SPCAF on a machine together with SPDocKit, the SPFAC plugin will be activated automatically.
+Please note that if you already have the licensed SPCAF on a machine together with SPDocKit, the SPCAF plugin will be activated automatically.

 2. As we mentioned before, you will receive your license key from Rencore.
 The key will be in a plain text format.
 This is what you need to do to create a license file:
 Create a file with extension “.lic”, e.g., **“license.lic“**.
 Then, open the file in your preferred text editor (e.g., notepad) and paste in your license key.